ElodieMillan/ElodieMillan/README.md

 ### ➕More:
 Know more about me on [my website](https://elodyymillan.wixsite.com/elodiemillan/fr).

+Thank you for your visit and to concedering my work ✨ !

->>> ✨"Cython’s C code is fairly obfusticated but once you can see The Woman in Red you can call yourself a Cython Ninja."✨
+>>> 🔮"Cython’s C code is fairly obfusticated but once you can see The Woman in Red you can call yourself a Cython Ninja."🔮
 >>> citation from [here](https://notes-on-cython.readthedocs.io/en/latest/misc.html)